Dual Employment with Texas State Agencies

 I. POLICY AND GENERAL STATEMENT

-Employees who do not report a dual appointment status increase the likelihood that incorrect benefit payments will be made on their behalf, and nullify the ability of the institutions to account for any applicable overtime compensation.
+Employees who do not report a dual appointment status increase the likelihood that incorrect benefits payments will be made on their behalf and nullify the ability of the institutions to account for any applicable overtime compensation.
 If an improper duplication of state-paid benefits occurs, the employee is required to refund the amount of the overpayment to the appropriate agency.
-The extent of the liability that can be accrued, during even a relatively short period of inaccurately reported compensation, can be substantial.
+The extent of the liability that can be accrued can be substantial, even for a relatively short period of inaccurately reported compensation.